Is there an established list of portfolios for each level of government? What are they? How do they get allocated?

 Description

-This graphic shows that ministers and shadow ministers are also known as 'frontbenchers' because they sit on the front bench of the chamber.
-Their roles include: making and scrutinising key decisions; specialising in key areas of governance; and debating and voting on bills.
+Ministers and shadow ministers are also known as 'frontbenchers' because they sit on the front bench of the Senate or House of Representatives.
+Ministers and shadow ministers:

 Interesting question Elisa.
 A minister is a member of the Australian Government who has been given an area of responsibility for how Australia is run.